 The internet is one of the best ways to identify private scholarship opportunities.
 Free scholarship search services are compiled on the www.finaid.org website.
 Most libraries have reference books that list private scholarship sources and criteria as well.
 High school students should also work with their guidance counselor for scholarship opportunities.

 Nearly every town or city has service organizations or community foundations that offer college students financial assistance.
-Find out from the various organizations in the community if they have scholarships available, what the criteria are for selection of recipients, and how to apply.
+Find out from the various organizations in your community if they have scholarships available, what the criteria are for selection of recipients, and how to apply.

 If you receive a scholarship from a group or individual, inform them of your gratitude and your progress.
 A letter of thanks goes far toward encouraging renewal of these awards.
 You can find out more about the availability of private scholarships by doing a little research.